mattfaltyn/GeoGWAS/README.md

 ## Contributing

-If you'd like to contribute to `gwas-graph`, please feel free to fork the repository and submit a pull request.
+Please feel free to fork the repository and submit a pull request if you'd like to contribute.

 ## License